Dom Post: Phone is off the hook

 It is not a government that has torn itself apart like the last Labour government or been irreparably damaged by its association with unprincipled party-hoppers as Jenny Shipley’s government was in 1999.

-But Labour's preoccupations – income redistribution, what's on sale at school tuckshops, smacking and electoral laws – are not the concerns of tradespeople weighing the benefits of a higher income in against the loss of access to 's family-friendly environment, young couples who can see nothing but a lifetime of debt ahead of them when they contemplate the dream of home ownership, and patients who can't have operations because of a shortage of specialists or because junior doctors and hospitals are acting out a ridiculous pantomime.
+But Labour’s preoccupations – income redistribution, what’s on sale at school tuckshops, smacking and electoral laws – are not the concerns of tradespeople weighing the benefits of a higher income in Australia against the loss of access to New Zealand’s family-friendly environment, young couples who can see nothing but a lifetime of debt ahead of them when they contemplate the dream of home ownership, and patients who can’t have operations because of a shortage of specialists or because junior doctors and hospitals are acting out a ridiculous pantomime.

-And we will see in the next month.
+And we will see this in the budget next month.
 Taxpayers will be legislated to fund a few extra weeks paid parental leave.
 Now is having paid parental leave extend from say 12 to 16 weeks really the biggest problem we face?
-Wouldn't a focus on creating more income instead of spending it be somewhat more helpful?
+Wouldn’t a focus on creating more income instead of spending it be somewhat more helpful?

 Nowhere is this better illustrated than by the time and effort Labour has wasted on the Electoral Finance Act.
 It has turned an easily solvable problem, the Exclusive Brethren’s underhand attempt to secretly help National during the last campaign, into a never-ending saga by trying to use the Brethren campaign as an excuse to stymie other critics and to increase the advantage of incumbency by allowing sitting MPs to spend parliamentary funds on their campaigns.
 But it has done such a bad job that no one, not even the minister in charge of the legislation, now knows what MPs can legally do.